 The Ohana Lace Up sneaker from OluKai is engineered for extreme comfort and support.
 The versatile heel allows this shoe to function as both a slip on clog or a lace up shoe.
 The suede exterior comes in a variety of color options, making it easy to match this shoe with your clothing style.
 The synthetic microfiber footbed is removable and washable ensuring your shoes stays fresh even with extensive wear.
 This is our number one choice for a sneaker and the reviews back us up!More Information/Purchase

 Multiple readers have recommended this shoe to me as the best sneaker for PF.
 With so much positive feedback surrounding it I had to buy a pair for myself.
-I have to say this is by far one of the most comfortable, lightweight and springy shoes I have ever worn and certainly one of the best shoes for plantar fasciitis.
+I have to say this is by far one of the most comfortable, lightweight and springy shoes I have ever worn..
 This sporty sneaker from Altra is available in black and brown nubuck.
 This shoe also has a nice deep heel cup that cradles and protects your feet as you walk or stand.
 Weighing only 10.3 oz, it almost feels like there is nothing on your feet at all!More Information/Purchase

 The Kona Lace Up from Vionic is more than just a sneaker.
 Comfort and stability collide, bringing you one of the best shoes that money can buy.
 This orthotic sneaker helps to keep your feet in their proper position which aids in feet, leg, and back support as well as alleviating pain in these regions.
 Don’t take our word for it though, read the reviews and see for yourself!
 Hundreds of people have experienced pain relief and long lasting benefits from wearing this shoe.More Information/Purchase

 Last on our list today is stylish sneaker from Dr. Weil.
 Extremely light despite all its cushioning, this affordable sneaker accommodates any foot injury type with ease.
-Hundreds of people rate this shoe as the best for arthritis, heel spurs, leg pain, lower back/spine pain, and as one of the best shoes for plantar fasciitis.
+Hundreds of people rate this shoe as the best for arthritis, heel spurs, leg pain and lower back/spine pain.
 This shoe is also environment-friendly with 100 percent recycled rubber outsoles.More Information/Purchase

 - Good, thick heel section.
 The ideal pair of shoes should have at least a 10mm heel-toe drop.
 This means that in a good pair plantar fasciitis shoes your heel should sit at least 10mm higher off the ground than your toes or “forefoot”.
 This added height reduces dorsiflexion (your toes bending up towards your shin) while running and walking.